What is a work search requirement?

 What if I need help finding a job?

 Claimants who need assistance looking for their next job are encouraged to contact their local MassHire Career Center.
 MassHire Career Centers offer unemployed workers a wide array of reemployment services and tools that will assist them in preparing for their next employment opportunity.
 Claimants can contact a MassHire Career Center nearest them by visiting the Career Center website or calling their local Career Center.
 Claimants can locate a Career Center near their home by using the MassHire Career Center locator here.
-More than 200,000 jobs at Massachusetts employers are advertised in the MassHire JobQuest.
-Click here to look for jobs.

 What if I find part-time work?